plutothestar/himanjali/README.md

 ## 🌐 **Live Demo**

-The project is live on Vercel:
+The project is live :
 `(https://www.himanjalidimri.com/)`